Kaholo/kaholo-plugin-pagerduty/README.md

 # kaholo-plugin-pagerduty
-Kaholo Plugin for Pager Duty
+PagerDuty plugin for Kaholo.

 ## Settings:
-1. Token: A unique token for login.
+1. Token (Vault) **Required** - A unique token provided by PagerDuty for login.
+You can see more on generating this token [here](https://support.pagerduty.com/docs/generating-api-keys).

 ## Methods:

 ### Method: Create Incident
-This method create an incident in selected service.
+Creates a new incident in the specified service.

 #### Parameters:
-1. Email: User email for login.
+1. Email (String) **Required** - User email for login.
-2. Service: Service name list using autocomplete.
+2. Service (Auto Complete) **Required** - The name of the service to create the incident in.
+3. Title (String) **Required** - Incident title.
-3. Assignee: A user which the incident will direct too.
-Can stay empty.
+4. Assignee (Auto Complete) **Optional** - A user which the incident will direct too.

-4. Title: Incident title.
+### Method: Create Change Event
+Creates a new change event and route it to the service specified at the route.

+#### Parameters:
+1. Summery (String) **Required** - A brief text summary of the event.
+2. Routing Key (String) **Required** - This is the 32 character Integration Key for an Integration on a Service.
+You can [create an Events API v2 integration on any PagerDuty service](https://support.pagerduty.com/docs/services-and-integrations#section-events-api-v2) in order to get a routing key that will route an event to that service.
+3. Source (String) **Optional** - The unique name of the location where the Change Event occurred.
+4. Custom Details (Object) **Optional** - Additional details about the event.
+Needs to be passed as an object from code.